ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

 **Windows**

 Download the exe installers for both (see [downloads page](../../downloads/latest.md)).
 Run the installer.
-A Java runtime will be installed with each program.
 The installer will create a start menu shortcut (and optionally a Desktop shortcut) as well.

 **macOS**

 Download the `.zip` macOS packages (see [downloads page](../../downloads/latest.md)).
 Extract the zip files and move the resulting `.app` files to the `Applications` folder.
-Each app comes with its own Java runtime.
-Each app is also *unsigned*, so when you first run it you will have to approve the app in System Preferences > Security.
+Each app is *unsigned*, so when you first run it you will have to approve the app in System Preferences > Security.

 **Ubuntu Linux**

 A `.deb` package has been provided for Ubuntu.
 It has generally been tested on the latest LTS release.
 While not guaranteed it should still work on other ubuntu releases or other distributions that use deb packages.
-If you have trouble with the `.deb` package or use a different distribtion, a `.tar.gz` package is provided that should work on any linux distro (however, you must install python3 before using).
+If you have trouble with the `.deb` package or use a different distribution, a `.tar.gz` package is provided that should work on any linux distro (however, you must install python3 before using).
 If using the `.tar.gz` package run the `install.sh` script after extracting.

 **Other**